top of page

 2.7 Granular Shoreline Change Analysis and Forecasting using EPR4Q Model

-Area of Interest: Satabhaya - Odisha (East India) and Juhu Beach, Mumbai - Maharashtra (West India)
+Study Area: Satabhaya - Odisha (East India) and Juhu Beach, Mumbai - Maharashtra (West India)

-Give EPR4Q a try!
+Go give EPR4Q a try!

-Video 8: Granular Temporal Shoreline Change Analysis and Forecasting using EPR4Q tool on QGIS.
+Video 8: Granular temporal Shoreline Change Analysis and Forecasting using EPR4Q tool on QGIS.
 (V7 of 7)

 TIMESTAMPS